 Recently I had a skin checkup with a dermatologist.
-She found no cause for concern, but upon learning that I rode my bike to the office, she asked if I applied sunblock on my face.
-When I told her that I wasn’t, she cautioned me that I should never go out in the daytime without being either covered in clothing or wearing sunblock.
+She found no cause for concern, but upon learning that I rode my bike to the office, she asked if I used sun protection.
+When I told her that I didn’t, she cautioned me that I should never go out in the daytime without being either covered in clothing or wearing sunblock.
 Not even for a 20-minute bike ride.
 And her advice is fairly typical in the dermatological establishment.
 Unfortunately, it may also be somewhat misguided.

 A growing body of research tells us that the right amount of sun exposure is good for us.